jatofg/nawa/README.md

 nawarun.
 If you are using NAWA as a library, take a look at `nawa::RequestHandler::reconfigure()`.

+Please note that the project has been extensively restructured, therefore it might be necessary to correct the includes of existing apps.

 ## Example

 The following example is the complete C++ source code of a NAWA app that